MicroBlocks

 On all other DUELink boards, MicroBlocks uses standard DUELink pin numbers.
 Pins 0-9 and 17 are capable of analog input.
 The pin numbers are marked on the DueSTEM and most other microcomputer boards.
 You can always find the pin numbers for a given board on its schematic.

-MicroBlocks can control one or more external DUELink modules connected via Daisylink.
+MicroBlocks can control Tethered DUELink modules.
+It can be a single module, or a Daisylink of modules.
 When you do this, only the first module in the chain runs the MicroBlocks firmware.
 All other modules in the chain run the standard DUELink firmware and respond to commands from MicroBlocks.

-If you are running MicroBlocks on a DUELink educational board (or other DUELink module), connect the Downlink (D) connector on that board:
+If you are running MicroBlocks on a DUELink board/module, connect the Downlink (D) connector on that board.

-to the Uplink (U) connector of the DUELink module:
+to the Uplink (U) connector of the next DUELink module.

-If you are running MicroBlocks on a non-DUELink board, connect the Daisylink module chain to your board's I2C pins.
-If you have a micro:bit, you can use a LinkBit to connect to the I2C pins:
+If you are running MicroBlocks on a non-DUELink board, connect the Daisylink module chain to your board's I2C or UART pins.
+If you have a micro:bit, you can use a LinkBit to tether DUELink modules.

 Always connect a Downlink (D) connector to an Uplink (U) connector.
 Nothing will work if a D is connected to a D or a U to a U anywhere in the chain.